 Virtual call center software connects agents across locations.
 Work-from-home or remote agents become a cohesive team through the internet.

 With VoIP (Voice over Internet Protocol) technology, inbound calls are routed through the internet, not phone lines.
-This allows software to design a call center around agents and phones regardless of line or location.
+This allows the software to design a call center around agents and phones regardless of line or location.

 Some companies use AI-powered “chatbots” as part of their virtual customer service process.
 This is done using IVR (Interactive Voice Response) technology that allows a computer to communicate over the phone via voice and the keypad.